-When you seek care at our office, you are assured that Dr. Swerdzewski and staff utilize the latest in technology to enhance the quality and fit for your dental care.
+When you seek care at our office, you are assured that Drs.
+Swerdzewski, Maxwell, Jones, and their staff utilize the latest in technology to enhance the quality and fit for your dental care.

 Many dentists use air-driven “hand-pieces” (the dental term for “drills”).
 While acceptable for many procedures, these “whiney sounding” air-powered hand pieces all have a degree of non-concentricity; they do not rotate perfectly smoothly.